visionary-futures-collective/covid19/caregiving.md

 View results organized by institution in our [Caregiving Spreadsheet](https://docs.google.com/spreadsheets/d/1eQhgq3aKu699FWvimjtBMzLPnJIekMlVBFw1DAyrW18/edit?usp=sharing).

 View a summary of results below.
+Actions taken by more than 1/3 of institutions are highlighted in blue.
 ## Logistical or Financial Support
 <table>
 	<tr>